 It’s becoming increasingly common to display a photo or video slideshow at funerals.
 This is something you can easily purchase online if you’d prefer to use a template.
 There are a lot of great video templates on Creative Market.

 You can also use an online tool to create a slideshow yourself.
 Canva has a lot of free, easy-to-use templates, or you can use editing software.
+There's no reasy to splurge on a professionally created photo or video slideshow if you don't need to.
+As long as you're somewhat tech savvy, you can easily make this option work for you.

 6. Memorial guestbook